NeMo Framework End-to-End Workflow Example

 This guide uses two external services to simplify the LLM development process: Hugging Face and Weights & Biases.

 Hugging Face contains resources for many of the most popular language models and datasets in the community.
-We can leverage these resources while training the model to minimize deployment steps and be consistent with community model assumptions.
+You can leverage these resources while training the model to minimize deployment steps and maintain consistency with community model assumptions.

-This workflow walks through training a Llama-3.1-8B model from scratch.
-The dataset we use needs to be tokenized using a custom tokenizer.
-Luckily, Meta, the company that produced the Llama models, published their tokenizer for the Llama models on Hugging Face.
-In order to use the tokenizer, we need to create a Hugging Face account and accept the Llama-3.1-8B license on their model repository page.
-The following steps walk you through that process.
+This workflow walks through training a Nemotron-H 8B model from scratch.
+The dataset you use needs to be tokenized using a custom tokenizer.
+NVIDIA, who produced the Nemotron-H models, published the tokenizer for the Nemotron-H models on Hugging Face.
+To use the tokenizer, you need to create a Hugging Face account and get an API token.
+The following steps guide you through that process.

 Create a Hugging Face Account